 Pricing Digital Editions: Finding the Sweet Spot

-This is clearly indicative that some publishers are finding that the right content mix is coaxing readers to purchase digital back issues, annual subscriptions or commemorative issues.
-But is it possible to ballpark a price tag that will bring in funds and be agreeable to readers?
+While Hunter may aptly describe the mindset of some digital edition readers, many publishers are finding that the right mix of exclusive content and just plain good editorial are coaxing readers to purchase digital editions—be it back issues, annual subscriptions, or commemorative issues.
+But since every digital publication offers something different, is it possible for publishers to ballpark a price tag that will help the publication and be agreeable to current or potential readers?

 Setting the Price Tag

 An annual print subscription to Playboy costs $15.96 ($12 plus $3.96 delivery), and remains $12, sans the $3.96 delivery charge, in its digital format.
 To determine what digital readers should pay, Phyllis Rotunno, president of Rotunno Circulation Management LLC, which handles Playboy’s digital editions said: “I take a look at how the overall men’s magazine category prices their digital editions and my goal is to stay competitive.
 The consumer receives an added value with the digital edition…it includes enhanced features such as video and music clips, as well as extra, unpublished photographs.
 We are able to give our readers a great price deal while staying competitive in the marketplace.”
 A single print issue of Playboy, she says, runs around $5.99 (sometimes $6.99), with its digital single copy sold at $4.99, $1 less.

 In order to create an appealing digital newsstand, Playboy.com has banners and buttons throughout the site that promote both the digital subscription and single copy sales on the Zinio newsstand, says Rotunno.
 She said that during the initial launch, 40 percent of Playboy’s sales came from the Zinio newsstand.